Top 7 Reasons to Do an MBA!

-Nothing could be more foolish.
+Nothing could be further from the truth.

 You may or may not have studied together, but if a Harvard alumnus receives an email or a job request from another Harvard alumnus, or is interviewing a candidate who went to the same school, there will be an immediate bonding between them, something like an Old Boys Association!

-5. Brand Equity:
+5. Brand Equity

 An MBA degree is certainly a feather in your cap.
-But an MBA from a top B-school is a more brightly colored feather!
+But an MBA from a top B-School is a more brightly colored feather!
 You can feel this difference within India itself.
-All things being equal, there is a big difference if you do an MBA from a lesser known B-school in your region and if you graduate from a top school such as ISB.
+All things being equal, there is a big difference if you do an MBA from a lesser known B-School in your region and if you graduate from a top school such as ISB.

-What do you really learn at a B-school?
+What do you really learn at a B-School?

 Most importantly, the confidence to be somebody who matters, in your professional life.

-A reputed B-school program gives you the opportunity to think in the direction you want to.
+A reputed B-School program gives you the opportunity to think in the direction you want to.
 Whatever goals you may have had before joining an MBA program, once you join, you may realize that your true calling lies elsewhere.

 The irony of life is that when you were a student, you had no responsibilities, but you also lacked the right perspective.
-Once you started working, gradually, you learned who you are, what your potentials are, but at this stage you are so burdened with responsibilities that you don’t get the chance to follow your passion.
+Once you started working, gradually, you learned who you are, what your potential is, but at this stage you are so burdened with responsibilities that you don’t get the chance to follow your passion.

-7. Change of Geography:
+7. Change of Geography

 There must have been instances when you wanted to move to Australia or Canada or any other foreign country to work there.
 In your current role, you may be able to move to an international market as a C++ coder but definitely not as a project manager.

 Do you identify with some of these reasons why you should do an MBA?
-At the end of the day, it’s all about your passion, your career and your long term goals.
+At the end of the day, it’s all about your passion, your career and your long-term goals.
 Before you even think of applying anywhere, analyze why exactly you wish to pursue an MBA and articulate it well in your essays and interviews.